IST: 00:00 PM

 The act of sending money to India is not a taxable event in the United States.
 You are simply moving your own after-tax earnings.
 However, there are a few situations where taxes or reporting come into play:

-• Gift tax: If you send more than USD 18,000 per recipient per year (2025 threshold) to a non-relative, you must file Form 709.
+• Gift tax: If you send more than USD 19,000 per recipient per year (2026 annual exclusion) to a non-relative, you must file Form 709.
 No tax is usually owed until the lifetime exemption is exhausted, but the filing is mandatory.

 • Indian side: Amounts received as gifts from non-relatives above Rs 50,000 in a financial year are taxable for the recipient in India.
 Family transfers (to parents, spouse, siblings) have no such limit.